andrewkozinski/CSC490Project/README.md

 The project is split into two directories, frontend and backend.

-Anything React / UI related should is located in frontend.
+Anything Frontend & UI related should is located in frontend.

-Anything backend, database or FastAPI related should go into backend.
+Anything backend, database or FastAPI related is located in backend.

 # Setting up the backend